dolph/weather-forecasting-android/README.md

 # Create an Android weather application in Java

-The IBM Cloud Mobile Starter for Weather showcases getting a forecast using the coordinates from Google Maps and gives you integration points for each of the Bluemix Mobile services.
+The IBM Cloud Mobile Starter for Weather showcases getting a forecast using the coordinates from Google Maps and gives you integration points for each of the IBM Cloud Mobile services.

 ## Requirements